PaperMC/docs/docs/paper/how-to/anti-xray.md

       lava-obscures: false
       use-permission: false
       hidden-blocks:
-      # There's no chance to hide dungeon chests but buried treasures will be hidden.
+      # There's no chance to hide dungeon chests as they are entirely surrounded by air, but buried treasures will be hidden.
       - chest
       - coal_ore
       - deepslate_coal_ore